pingcap/docs/ticdc/deploy-ticdc.md

 >
 > In the preceding command, you need to replace `<cluster-name>` and `<cluster-version>` with the actual cluster name and cluster version.
 For example, the version can be v6.4.0.

-### Upgrade Cautions
+### Upgrade cautions

 When you upgrade a TiCDC cluster, you need to pay attention to the following:

 - TiCDC v4.0.2 reconfigured `changefeed`.
 For details, see [Configuration file compatibility notes](/ticdc/ticdc-compatibility.md#cli-and-configuration-file-compatibility).
 - If you encounter any problem during the upgrade, you can refer to [upgrade FAQs](/upgrade-tidb-using-tiup.md#faq) for solutions.
 - Since v6.3.0, TiCDC supports rolling upgrade.
 During the upgrade, the replication latency is stable and does not fluctuate significantly.
-Rolling upgrade is effective automatically if the following conditions are met:
+Rolling upgrade takes effect automatically if the following conditions are met:

 - TiCDC is v6.3.0 or later.
     - TiUP is v1.11.0 or later.